LexiccLabs/MaaraaDAO/README.md

 ## Technology
 - Integration of MixNet Implementation in Rust ( https://github.com/nvotes/braid )
 - Integration of ZKP Implementation on Substrate ( https://github.com/PlasmNetwork/ZKRollups )

+## Inspiration
+- Maaraa is the dravidian god of ancient species and spectres ( https://en.wikipedia.org/wiki/M%C4%81ra )
+- The web 3.0 is also known as the “Semantic”,  thanks to semantic metadata for connectivity at large.
+- The Web 3.0 is also known as “The trend of democratizing the internet.”
+- Content is accessible by multiple applications, every device is connected to the web, the services can be used everywhere.

+## What it does
+- MaaraaWeb is an early ensemble of Polkadot Prototypes for the modern manifestation of semantic web

+## How we built it
+- Integration with Polkadot Substrate System
+- Integration with Rust based Mixer Networks

+## Challenges we ran into

+## Accomplishments that we're proud of

+## What we learned

+## What's next for MaaraDAO

 ## References